 Magnitude describes the maximum potential difference between a signal and its voltage reference level.
-For the Intel® Pentium® 4 processor with 512KB L2 cache both are referenced to $V{SS}$ .
+For the Intel Pentium 4 Processor with 512KB L2 cache on .13 micron process both are referenced to V{SS} .
 It is important to note that overshoot and undershoot conditions are separate and their impact must be determined independently.

-Overshoot/undershoot magnitude levels must observe the absolute maximum specifications listed in Table 24 through Table 27.
+Overshoot/undershoot magnitude levels must observe the absolute maximum specifications listed in Table 26 through Table 29.
 These specifications must not be violated at any time regardless of bus activity or system state.
 Within these specifications are threshold levels that define different allowed pulse durations.
 Provided that the magnitude of the overshoot/undershoot is within the absolute maximum specifications, the pulse magnitude, duration and activity factor must all be used to determine if the overshoot/undershoot pulse is within specifications.